Post-inflationary production of particle Dark Matter: non-minimal Natural and Coleman--Weinberg inflationary scenarios: Introduction

-In this work, alongside with Ref.~\cite{AnishDa}, we present a scenario where the \dm~particles are non-thermal and produced from the inflaton during the reheating era which is preceded by single-field natural inflation where inflaton is non-minimally coupled to Ricci scalar.
-For the inflationary part, we have considered natural inflation motivated by cosine potential of axion-like particles in general.
+{In this paper since we motivate particle nature of dark matter and its formation from inflaton, we choose to work with two well-known particle physics motivated re-normalizable Coleman-Weinberg potential which is RGE-improved Higgs-like scalar potential in weakly coupled theories and natural inflation which is non-perturbatively generated ALP scalar potential which is present in strongly-coupled theories.} In this work, alongside Ref.~\cite{Ghoshal:2023jhh}, we present a scenario where the \dm~particles are non-thermal and produced from the inflaton during the reheating era which is preceded by single-field natural inflation where inflaton is non-minimally coupled to Ricci scalar.
+For the inflationary part, we have considered natural inflation motivated by cosine potential of axion-like particles in general and Coleman--Weinberg inflation.
 We derive the conditions on DM parameter space from the inflationary constraint analysis and DM phenomenology constraints on inflaton DM couplings and inflaton and DM masses.

 \textit{The paper is organized as follows}: we present the action of our model in~\cref{Sec:Inflationary models}.
-Next, in~\cref{Sec:Non-minimal natural,Sec:Non-minimal-periodic natural}, we explore two inflationary scenarios: non-minimal natural inflation with both $\xi \vp^2{\cal R}$ and periodic non-minimal coupling.
+Next, in~\cref{Sec:Non-minimal natural,Sec:Non-minimal-periodic natural,Sec:Nonminimal CW}, we explore three inflationary scenarios: non-minimal natural inflation with both $\xi \vp^2{\cal R}$ and periodic non-minimal coupling, and non-minimal natural inflation with both $\xi \vp^2{\cal R}$ non-minimal coupling.
 For each inflationary scenario, we study the slow-roll inflation, reheating, and production of dark matter (\dm).
 In ~\cref{Sec:Conclusion}, we summarize our findings.

 We use $\hbar=c=k_B=1$ unit throughout this paper, such that the value of reduced Planck mass is $\mpl=2.4\times 10^{18}\GeV$.
 We also consider that the space-time metric is diagonal with signature $(+,-,-,-)$.